seanballais/seanballais.github.io/_posts/2015-11-08-remembering-haiyan.md

 ---
 layout:     post
 title:      "Remembering Haiyan"
-subtitle:   "Remembering my experiences during and after the onslaught of Typhoon Haiyan in Tacloban City."
 date:       2015-11-08 20:21
 author:     "Sean Francis N. Ballais"
 permalink:  /blog/remembering-haiyan/
 header-img: "img/posts/remembering-haiyan/header.jpg"
 comments: true
-description: "It all started on November 6, 2015.
-The day was calm.
-It was sunny with no clouds.
-We have heard of an incoming storm that formed in the middle of the Pacific Ocean days before.
-The storm was named Haiyan.
-Yet, we weren't really worried.
-The people of Tacloban City did the usual preparatory measures before the storm came.
-They bought canned goods, batteries, water, and other things necessary for survival."
+description: "Remembering my experiences during and after the onslaught of Typhoon Haiyan in Tacloban City."
 ---
 *Today's the 2nd anniversary of Typhoon Haiyan.
 I thought it would be a great opportunity to share my experiences during and after the storm.
 There won't be any pictures in this article because I wasn't able to take any photos relating to my experiences during and after the storm.
 I am sorry.
 However, if I find any photos, I'll upload them.*